Algebraically hyperbolic groups: Introduction

-Considering the inclusions $\text{AH}\subseteq\text{weakly AH}\subseteq\BS\text{-free}$, it therefore remains to determine if weakly AH groups are AH or not.
-The above results focus on topological properties (cohomological dimension, classifying spaces), but we now turn to an algebraic property.
+The discussion so far has focused on topological properties (cohomological dimension, classifying spaces), but we now turn to two algebraic properties.
 A group $G$ is \emph{locally indicable} if every non-trivial finitely generated subgroup $K$ of $G$ surjects onto the infinite cyclic group, $K\twoheadrightarrow \mathbb{Z}$.
 Examples of such groups include torsion-free one-relator groups, and more generally one-relator products of locally indicable groups \cite{Howie1982Locally}, and bi-ordered groups \cite{Rhemtulla2002suspect}.
+A group $G$ is \emph{residually finite} if the intersection of all its finite-index subgroups is trivial.
+Examples of such groups include finitely generated linear groups \cite{mal1940faithful} and finitely generated free-by-cyclic groups \cite{Baumslag1971Finitely}.
+It is a famous conjecture that all hyperbolic groups are residually finite (see for example \cite{Kapovich2000equivalence}).